supabase-common-errors

 Step 1 — Capture the Error Object

 Every Supabase SDK call returns a { data, error } tuple.
-Never assume data exists — always check error first.
+Never assume data exists — always destructure and check error first, because data is null whenever error is set.

 const { data, error } = await supabase.from('todos').select('*')